 Many employers now see work experience as the most reliable way to find candidates for their graduate vacancies.
-It’s a great way to show employers you have the interest and the ability to work as a chartered accountant and could help you secure a graduate position.
-There is also the added benefit of giving you an understanding of the industry and to help you decide whether or not accountancy is the career for you.
+It’s a great way to show employers that you have the interest and the ability to succeed in the accountancy profession and therefore could help you secure a graduate position.
+There is also the added benefit of giving you an understanding of the industry and to help you decide whether or not the accountancy profession is the career for you.

 What’s on offer?

-- Gain invaluable industry experience
+- Gaining valuable industry experience

-- Increase your subject knowledge
+- Increasing your subject knowledge

-- Build employability skills
+- Building your employability skills

-Larger firms often have formal programmes available and while they were typically reserved for penultimate year students, High Fliers have reported that a sustainable amount of employers now offer places for first year undergraduates.
+Larger firms often have formal programmes available and while in the past they have been reserved for penultimate year students, High Fliers have reported that nearly three-quarters of employers have work experience places for first year undergraduates.
 These could come in the form of paid internships, introductory courses and course placements.

-If you are interested in an internship, the key is to research and apply early: the ideal time to find out about application deadlines is during your first year of university.
+If you are interested in an internship, the key is to research and apply early; the ideal time to find out about application deadlines is during your first year of university.

 Alternative types of work experience